Campsites with campfires in Yorkshire

 • On the coast, must-see spots include picturesque Whitby with its ruined abbey, said to have been the inspiration for Dracula, and seaside Scarborough for kiss-me-quick entertainment with amusement arcades and sandy beaches.

-Top towns in and near Yorkshire
+Top counties in and near Yorkshire